kenscripts/tpc_dw_review/README.md

 ## (PRRs)

 `working directory: ./dk_disease_resistance genes/duckweed_prr/`

+PRRs were defined as illustrated in Boutret and Zipfel (2017).

 To find PRRs, TMHMM2.0 was used to find transmembrane proteins in the proteomes specified in Table 1.

-To find LRR-type PRRs, transmembrane proteins were scanned for with the following LRR HMM models: PF00560.34, PF07723.14, PF07725.13, PF12799.8, PF13306.7, PF07723.14, PF07723.14, PF07723.14, PF18831.2, and PF18805.2.
+To find LRR-type PRRs, transmembrane proteins were scanned with the following LRR HMM models: PF00560.34, PF07723.14, PF07725.13, PF12799.8, PF13306.7, PF07723.14, PF07723.14, PF07723.14, PF18831.2, and PF18805.2 .
 These LRR-containing transmembrane proteins where then scanned for a kinase domain (PF00069.26) to find LRR-RKs.
 Those LRR-containing transmembrane proteins without a kinase domain were designated as LRR-RPs.

-To find Lys-type PRRs, transmembrane proteins were scanned for the
+To find LysM-type PRRs, transmembrane proteins were scanned for the

+## (References)

+Boutrot, F. and Zipfel, C., 2017.
+Function, discovery, and exploitation of plant pattern recognition receptors for broad-spectrum disease resistance.
+Annual review of phytopathology, 55, pp.257-286.

+Christopoulou, M., Wo, S.R.C., Kozik, A., McHale, L.K., Truco, M.J., Wroblewski, T. and Michelmore, R.W., 2015.
+Genome-wide architecture of disease resistance genes in lettuce.
+G3: Genes, Genomes, Genetics, 5(12), pp.2655-2669.